Skip to content

 wh component validate <path>Validate a component package without installing

-wh component update <name> [--ref ref]Update a GitHub-sourced component.
+wh component update <name> [--ref ref]Update a GitHub-sourced or registered component.
 Local-path installs must be reinstalled with install <path>.

 wh component doctor <name>Run health checks on an installed component